MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/troubleshoot-mapped-network-drives.md

 1. In the **Add this website to the zone** box, type the URL for the SharePoint Online site that you want to add to the Trusted sites zone, and then select **Add**.
 For example, type https://**contoso**.sharepoint.com.
 (Here, the placeholder **contoso** represents the domain that you use for your organization.)
 Repeat this step for any additional sites that you want to add to this zone.

    > [!NOTE]
-   > We recommend that you also add the following Office 365 URLs to the Trusted sites zone:
+   > We recommend that you also add the following Microsoft 365 URLs to the Trusted sites zone:
    >
    > - https://*.microsoftonline.com
    > - https://*.microsoft.com